SamarthJain77/cryptonite_taskphase2_samarth/picoctf/Forensics.md

 - If you don't have access to a phone, you can also use zbar-tools to convert an image to text

 ## Writeup
-Upon examining the QR code in the image, I noticed that the QR code was not altered or tempered and was easily scannable.
+Upon examining the QR code in the image, I noticed that it was neither altered nor tampered with and was easily scannable.
 Scanning it revealed the flag: `picoCTF{p33k_@_b00_19eccd10}`.